 We sat on the patio beside the lake and enjoyed a meal while sipping beer from the Lake On The Mountain brewery.
 As we finished dinner the sun was just beginning to set so we wander back across the road to The Miller House to watch the show.

 The next day we joined the two other couples who were also staying at the Edwardian for a delicious home cooked breakfast.
 Our hosts were serving a vegetarian meal of fruit salad with yogurt, home made keish with a side of veggies, and yummy freshly baked muffins.

 After checking out we drove down to Sandbanks Provincial Park.
 This is a stunning provincial park, popular for family camping and famous for the beautiful, all-natural sand beaches.
-Its located right on Lake Ontario and the color of the water here made me feel like I was back in the Caribbean again.
+It’s located right on Lake Ontario and the color of the water here made me feel like I was back in the Caribbean again.

 My friend and I went for a walk along one of the trails and admired the incredible views of the crystal clear lake.
 Since we were at Sandbanks we had to check out the famous beaches.
-We headed to West Lake and grabbed a small patch of sand, watching as families began to arrive for an afternoon.
+We headed to West Lake and grabbed a small patch of sand, watching as families began to arrive for the afternoon.

 Stopping for ice cream in Bloomfield in the early afternoon, we headed out of town on the drive back to Ottawa.
-I’ve never been on a weekend get away quit like this before (I’m usually hiking, camping, snowboarding or taking part in a sport of some sort) but this proved to be a much needed, relaxing vacation.
+I’ve never been on a weekend get away quit like this before (I’m usually hiking, camping, snowboarding or taking part in a sport of some sort).
+But this proved to be a much needed, relaxing vacation.
 After the long hard Canadian winter we had, it was refreshing to be in the lush green countryside, trapezing from one blooming winery to the next.